dromzeh/dromzeh.dev/src/posts/h5ai-nginx.md

 ---
-title: "Setting up h5ai as a file server with nginx and Cloudflare"
+title: 'Setting up h5ai as a file server with nginx and Cloudflare'
-description: "Tutorial on how to set up h5ai as a lightweight HTTP file server including custom CSS themes using your own VPS, domain, nginx and Cloudflare."
+description: 'Tutorial on how to set up h5ai as a lightweight HTTP file server including custom CSS themes using your own VPS, domain, nginx and Cloudflare.'
-date: "03/02/2023"
+date: '2023-02-03'
-tags: ["nginx", "cloudflare", "linux"]
+categories:
+    - linux
+    - nginx
+    - cloudflare
+    - h5ai
+published: true
+author: 'dromzeh'
 ---

 ## Why h5ai?

-As stated from h5ai's website: **"h5ai is a modern file indexer for HTTP web servers with focus on your files. ". **
+As stated from h5ai's website: **"h5ai is a modern file indexer for HTTP web servers with focus on your files."**

 It's exactly that, a modern file indexer, it's free, open source and easy to set up.